adrelanos/aeternity-wiki/Merkle-Trees.md

 The hash of the above sentence is:
 `45c93bfadb67691456e61e011ba4652125c16303304ecb2ab31d6f033ef09180`

-    I am sure you have notices 2 things.
+    I am sure you have noticed 2 things.
 First is that the 2 hashes values are completely different.The second is the hashes are larger than  the actual size of the data that was  hashed.
 Would this  not  mean  that hashes are inefficient?
 Why is this?
 Well, to answer  the  first question.
 If  you look carefully you will notice that the exclamation point is missing  from